Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "You know what Firth would say, right?"

 "I know, I know.
-Big Brother Firth…He’d say—" Allison took a deep breath and dropped her voice as low as it would go in a woefully inadequate attempt to imitate Firth’s gravel pit of a voice. "—*‘It sucks, but y’gotta trust’* or some bullshit like that."
+Big Brother Firth...
+He’d say—" Allison took a deep breath and dropped her voice as low as it would go in a woefully inadequate attempt to imitate Firth’s gravel pit of a voice. "—*‘It sucks, but y’gotta trust’* or some bullshit like that."

 She sighed, then lay down on the back of the couch and combed Xiù’s hair with her fingers.

-"...I just hope whatever they’re gearing up for is *real* fuckin’ important…"
+"...I just hope whatever they’re gearing up for is *real* fuckin’ important..."

 ---